HOUSE OF WAX

 The other novelty value House of Wax offers is one of the first screen performances from Charles Bronson as Vincent Prices lab assistant.
 (Bronson is listed on the credits under his given name Charles Buchinsky).
 Even back then Charles Bronson was getting surly, ugly mug parts and has been deliberately made up to look even more lumpen and uglier than usual.

-House of Wax (2005) was a further remake, although the film was now a slasher movie that bore little resemblance to either of its predecessors.
+House of Wax (2005) was a further remake, although the film was now a slasher movie that bore next-to-no resemblance to either of its predecessors.